Complete with an instructional video, this expert step-by-step guide from VictoriaPlum.com will show you how to fit a bath.

 Plumb in your taps and waste (leave this part to a professional plumber).

 Turn the water back on at the mains.
 Check for leaks by closing the waste and running a bath.

-Tile down to the bath and seal round the edges with silicone sealant.
-Handy hint: Fill the bath with water before sealing it.
-The weight of the water will help create a good watertight seal.
+Tile down to the bath and seal around the edges with silicone sealant.

 Whilst DIY can be a good way to save time and money, you should always hire a qualified professional to plumb and install your products.
 The instructions above are simply a guide to fitting your new bath and shouldn’t be used to attempt full plumbing and installation.